hapijs/wreck/README.md

   - `error` - a Boom error
   - `request` - the raw `ClientHttp` request object
   - `response` - the raw `IncomingMessage` response object
   - `uri` - the result of `Url.parse(uri)`.
 This will provide information about the resource requested.
+Also includes the headers and method.

 This event is useful for logging all requests that go through *wreck*.
 The error and response arguments can be undefined depending on if an error occurs.
 Please be aware that if multiple